hacdias/webdav/README.md

     # Override default permissions.
     permissions: CRUD
     rules:
-      # With this rule, the user CANNOT access /some/files.
+      # With this rule, the user CANNOT access {user directory}/some/files.
       - path: /some/file
         permissions: none
-      # With this rule, the user CAN create, read, update and delete within /public/access.
+      # With this rule, the user CAN create, read, update and delete within
+      # {user directory}/public/access.
       - path: /public/access/
         permissions: CRUD
       # With this rule, the user CAN read and update all files ending with .js.
-It uses
-      # a regular expression.
+      # It uses a regular expression.
       - regex: "^.+.js$"
         permissions: RU
 ```